-The College's MFA degrees in design and transportation design are terminal degrees that prepare students for leadership in the design industries.
+The College's MFA degrees in color and materials, interaction, interdisciplinary, and transportation design are terminal degrees that prepare students for leadership in the design industries.
 The MFA degree programs share core curricula, with variations in technology components, and the focus and content of industry sponsored projects.